EmmiKay/emilybrantner-website/README.md

 # emilybrantner.com

-Website was built from scratch in flaskapp by me, @EmmiKay!
+Website was built from scratch using the flask framework by me, @EmmiKay!